manasseh-randriamitsiry/flutter_bootstrap/README.md

 A Flutter package that provides Bootstrap-like responsive components and utilities for building beautiful and responsive Flutter applications.

-This is my first package, so it's not perfect.
+This is my first package, so it's not perfect and i hope its not so bad.
 I'm open to suggestions and improvements.

 > **Disclaimer**: This package is not affiliated with or endorsed by the official Bootstrap framework or Twitter, Inc.